Recommendations

 Majestic horses, rare birds and even live beehives – explore the animal kingdom at these museums and historic houses this spring.

-With working farms and animal charities on site, these places all offer the chance to swap your two-legged friends for some four-legged alternatives, making fun family days out.
+With working farms and animal charities on site, these places all offer the chance to swap your two-legged friends for some four-legged alternatives, making for a fun, family day out.

-Witness baby lambs take their first steps into the world at St Fagans, encounter real racehorses at the National Horse Racing Museum, or see species of rare and critically endangered birds in Waddesdon’s stunning aviary.
+Witness baby lambs taking their first steps at St Fagans, encounter real racehorses at the National Horseracing Museum, or see species of rare and critically endangered birds in Waddesdon’s stunning aviary.

 And if creepy-crawlies are more your thing, the Horniman Museum boasts a Butterfly House and you can learn all about beekeeping at Scolton Manor Museum.